LaunchCodeEducation/java-web-development/src/chapters/introduction-and-setup/java-web-dev-exercises.rst

 #.
 Now return to the *Repository URL* tab.
 From the URL dropdown options,
-   select your fork of ``java-web-dev-exercises``, along with an appropriate source destination directory (like the folder where you’ve stored other projects for this class).
+   select your fork of ``java-web-dev-exercises``, along with an appropriate destination directory (like the folder where you’ve stored other projects for this class).

    When ready, click the *Clone* button!